 By Elise Moore

 Quaint, charming and filled with history, Brannan Cottage Inn portrays the sweet small-town culture of Calistoga.
-A 150-year-old attendant palm tree greets you at the entrance before walking up the steps where generations before have stood, including Brannan himself.
+A 150-year-old attendant palm tree greets you at the entrance before you walk up the steps where generations before have stood, including Brannan himself.
 The wrap-around porch and encompassing arches welcome you into an era of genuine hospitality.
-Friendly staff are at your service and the sitting room makes you feel like this is your home from another time, complete with maps of the original Calistoga, portraits of the Brannan family and an antique piano.
+Friendly staff are at your service, and the sitting room makes you feel like this is your home from another time, complete with maps of the original Calistoga, portraits of the Brannan family and an antique piano.

 The Inn is named after Samuel Brannan, the founder of Calistoga.
 Upon visiting the area, Brannan found the hot springs impressive.
 The hot springs’ healing powers were discovered by the local Native American tribe, the Wappos, while Brannan discovered them as a business opportunity.
-Brannan, California’s first millionaire had already gained fame by establishing the first newspaper in San Francisco.
+Brannan, California’s first millionaire, had already gained fame by establishing the first newspaper in San Francisco.
 Known for his love of libations, Brannan shared his vision for the new land to be the Saratoga of California but slurred a mix of the two names, ultimately naming the Calistoga of Sarafornia.

 Brannan built a resort around the hot springs, which ignited the development of a civic-minded community, not to mention the wealthy who arrived by train to spend time in the country, away from city life.
 The allure of Calistoga as a getaway continues with today’s visitors, who make the pilgrimage by automobile for rejuvenation and restoration.